 TerminusV Variable Width Bitmap Font

 TerminusV (Variable Width) & TerminusC (Fixed Width Condensed), both based on the original Terminus font.
-So far, only iso8859-1 (usually called western) is implemented, and only three rather small sizes (10, 11 and 12 pixel).
+So far, only iso8859-1 (usually called western) is implemented, and only three rather small sizes (10, 11 and 12 pixels high).

 Comparison to the regular Terminus font:

 terv-terc to an existing folder that is in X's font path (check with